 Aside from passing all test cases, your program must be able to run properly without any runtime errors.

-After finishing the program, create a UML diagram and put the result image (UML.png) at the root of your project folder.
+After finishing the program, create a UML diagram for classes in package logic.unit and put the result image (UML.png) at the root of your project folder.

 Export your project into a jar file called Lab2_2021_2_{ID} and place it at the root directory of your project.
 Make sure you export all your source (.java) files.
 You can open the jar file with any zip software to check it.